 The area of detection for a photogate is much smaller than that of a motion detector, which can help to focus the data on only the event of interest.
 As a result, there are some events that can only be measured with photogates such as smart pulley (rotational data) and projectile motion with an object such as a marble.

-Two other attractive, but more expensive options for measuring motion are the Motion Encoder System and the Go Direct Sensor Cart.
+Two other options for measuring motion are the Motion Encoder System and the Go Direct Sensor Cart.
 The data reported by these dynamics carts are similar to the data reported by a motion detector.

 - The Motion Encoder System adds an optical position sensing system to record cart motion and replaces a motion detector for cart-on-track activities.
 This system produces high quality position data and it simplifies experimental setup.